kdeenkhoorn/cubietruck-scripts/bluetooth/README.md

 	apt-get install libbluetooth3 libbluetooth-dev

+#Kernelmodules
+The folowing kernelmodules should be loaded:

+	rfcomm
+	bnep
+	hci_uart
+	bluetooth
+	hidp

+Otherwise they have to be compiled into the kernel.

 #/etc/default/brcm40183
 This file contains the default MAC Address and portname to be used to flash the chipset.
 If this file does not exists a default address and port wil be selected.

 #/usr/local/bin/brcm_patchram_plus
 Utility to upload the firmware to the bluetooth chip.
+Place this file into the directory /usr/local/bin and make it executable.
 Modified sources can be found at https://github.com/kdeenkhoorn/cubietruck-scripts/tree/master/sources/broadcom-bluetooth .
 Originals ar at https://code.google.com/p/broadcom-bluetooth/ .